A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-\textbf{{Multipath support. }} Current DASH version lacks multipath support, but it is being promoted as its future.
-Table~\ref{DASH Table} presents some efforts to integrate DASH with Multipath separate TCP (e.g.,~\cite{ xing2012rate,xing2014real,houze2016applicative}) and MPTCP (e.g.,~\cite{corbillon2016cross},~\cite{ojanpera2016network}, MP-DASH~\cite{han2016mp},~\cite{nam2016towards} and~\cite{chowrikoppalu2013multipath}).
-The table shows attention for combining DASH with MPTCP has increased recently.
-This is due to MPTCP aggregates bandwidth and supports mobility.
-MPTCP is also middlebox friendly, and it is supported by the Linux kernel.
-Besides, MPTCP has got high attention in industry~\cite{li2016multipath},~\cite{habib2016past}.
-More technical details about MPTCP will be provided in Section~\ref{sec: MPTCP Based Approaches}.
+\textbf{{Multipath support.}}~Current DASH version lacks multipath support, but it is being promoted as its future. {Table~\ref{DASH Table} presents relevant efforts to provide multipath delivery for DASH through separate TCP connections~(e.g.,~\cite{ xing2012rate,xing2014real,houze2016applicative}), MPTCP~(e.g.,~\cite{corbillon2016cross},~\cite{ojanpera2016network}, MP-DASH~\cite{han2016mp},~\cite{nam2016towards} and~\cite{chowrikoppalu2013multipath}), or both TCP and UDP~(e.g.,~\cite{go2019hybrid}).
+We note an increasing in combining DASH with MPTCP.} More technical details about MPTCP will be provided in Section~\ref{sec: MPTCP Based Approaches}.
+At a high level, the reasons behind MPTCP growing interest include the native aggregation of bandwidth and mobility support, and the facts that MPTCP is friendly to middleboxes and supported in the Linux kernel, factors contributing to the industry's attention~\cite{li2016multipath},~\cite{habib2016past}.

 James et al.~\cite{james2016multipath} explored ``Whether MPTCP would always benefit mobile video streaming?".
 This research analyzed the performance of different scenarios for DASH over MPTCP.
 The results show that having two paths with stable bandwidths is beneficial even with small bandwidth capacity on the secondary path.
 Another positive impact of an additional link is when the primary path has high bandwidth variability.
 However, there are some harmful cases too.
 For example, adding an unstable secondary path could harm the stable primary path or when the bandwidth of the secondary path is not enough to transmit higher video bit rates.
 Therefore, MPTCP is significantly sensitive to bandwidth fluctuation.
 The results also show that unnecessary multipath causes more energy consumption, resource wasting or increase cost of the quality switch.